FAQ - Solar:

 Are we too far North to generate meaningful solar power?

 - Ontario has enough annual solar radiation to be considered an excellent site for solar.
-In fact many international solar companies are planning to build several large scale solar farms here in Ontario.
+In fact there are several large scale solar farms here in Ontario.

 Is my roof strong enough to support a PV system?